-- 81. Windfarm Fire Requirements.
-To provide a reasonable level of fire protection and safety for ongoing windfarm operations, the Permittee shall be responsible for compliance with the Altamont Pass Windfarms Fire Requirements dated September 22, 2005 adopted by Alameda County (ACFD) and which were reviewed and re-adopted on November 12, 2014.
-In addition, the Permittee shall make a reasonable attempt to maintain the telephone numbers of the inhabitants of all adjacent properties and give timely notification to same in the event of an on-site fire. - 82.
+- 83. Windfarm Fire Requirements.
+To provide a reasonable level of fire protection and safety for ongoing windfarm operations, the Permittee shall be responsible for compliance with the Altamont Pass Windfarms Fire Requirements dated September 22, 2005 adopted by Alameda County and which were reviewed and re-adopted on November 12, 2014.
+In addition, the Permittee shall make a reasonable attempt to maintain the telephone numbers of the inhabitants of all adjacent properties and give timely notification to same in the event of an on-site fire. - 84.
 Safety Reporting.
-Permittee shall notify the County Building Official and Planning Director of any tower collapse, blade throw, fire, or injury to worker within five (5) days of any such occurrence. - 83.
+Permittee shall notify the County Building Official and Planning Director of any tower collapse, blade throw, fire, or injury to worker within five (5) days of any such occurrence. - 85.
 Screen Surplus Parts and Materials (MM AES-2c).
 As required by Mitigation Measure AES-2c, the Permittee shall have surplus parts and materials that are kept onsite maintained in a neat and orderly fashion and screened from view, which may be accomplished by using a weatherproof camouflage material that can be draped over surplus parts and materials stockpiles.
-Draping materials shall be changed at least twice per year from green to brown and back again according to the season so that stockpiles are effectively camouflaged to match the predominant color of surrounding grass areas. - 84.
+Draping materials shall be changed at least twice per year from green to brown and back again according to the season so that stockpiles are effectively camouflaged to match the predominant color of surrounding grass areas. - 86.
 Site Maintenance.
 Litter and debris shall be contained in appropriate receptacles and shall be disposed of promptly.
-All construction trailers, construction materials and construction-related debris shall be removed following cessation of construction activity, or within 30 days of authorization of commercial operation. - 85.
+All construction trailers, construction materials and construction-related debris shall be removed following cessation of construction activity, or within 30 days of authorization of commercial operation. - 87.
 Removal of Inoperative Equipment.
-Any inoperative windfarm or windfarm site that is determined to be substantially inoperative shall be restored or reclaimed consistent with the approved Restoration and Reclamation Plan (Condition 11), under the following procedures: - a) The Planning Director and Director of Public Works shall make a determination that the permitted wind farm operations have been abandoned or have produced less than b) The Planning Director and Director of Public Works may instead make a determination that more than 50% of the turbines are actively being removed or are in disrepair and there is no demonstrated plan, satisfactory to the Planning Director, to restore the equipment to a productive operating condition.
+Any inoperative windfarm or windfarm site that is determined to be substantially inoperative shall be restored or reclaimed consistent with the approved Restoration and Reclamation Plan (Condition 11), under the following procedures: - a) The Planning Director and Director of Public Works shall make a determination that the permitted wind farm operations have been abandoned or have produced less than 5 percent of the rated output of the wind farm in one year, verified by the annual status reports and there is no demonstrated plan provided by the Permittee or property owner, satisfactory to the Planning Director, to restore the equipment to a productive operating condition. - b) The Planning Director and Director of Public Works may instead make a determination that more than 50% of the turbines are actively being removed or are in disrepair and there is no demonstrated plan, satisfactory to the Planning Director, to restore the equipment to a productive operating condition.